-Celebrate the beautiful colours of Autumn with this simple no sew leaf garland.
-A great fine motor activity which also explores colour, & math.
+Celebrate the beautiful colours of Autumn with this simple no-sew leaf garland.
+A great fine motor activity which also explores colour, & maths.

 I used felt scraps leftover from another craft to create these leaves, & as these were being used with preschoolers I cut out the shapes (folding the felt in half before cutting to get a symmetrical shape), but older children could create their own leaves if desired.

 To make the threading holes I simply folded each leaf in half & cut two small sections.